-Whether you’re looking to increase your protein intake to get lean, tone up or otherwise, with winter creeping up on us far more quickly than we would have liked, we wanted to put together a nifty little protein-rich breakfast guide to help you up your protein first thing in the morning (and get a quick helping of warmth and delicious food goodness at the same time).
+Whether you’re looking to increase your protein intake to get lean, tone up or otherwise, with winter fully upon us, we wanted to put together a nifty little protein-rich breakfast guide to help you up your protein first thing in the morning (and get a quick helping of warmth and delicious food goodness at the same time).

 High protein breakfasts don’t just help you on your way to your fitness goal, though.
 Oh no. No no no.